Carimus/pmpro-default-level/README.md

 A WordPress plugin and addon for [Paid Memberships Pro](https://paidmembershipspro.com/) that allows you to set the default PMPro level requirements for new pages, posts, or any custom post type.

+## Features

+ - Set the default level per post type (i.e. different post types can have different defaults)
+ - Easily copy settings from and to post types if you have a lot of them
+ - Reset level requirements for an existing post to the configured defaults.
+ - Set `WP_DEBUG` to `true` for debug output on the "PMPro Default Levels" settings page.

 ## Prerequisites

  - PHP 5.4+